 Empty the required amount of hair dye into a plastic bowl (approximately half a jar for short hair, a full jar for longer locks.
 If you have thick or especially porous hair, we'd advise you to pick up an extra tub, in case you need extra midway through dyeing).

 Using a tint brush, begin to apply the hair colour, starting around half an inch down from the scalp and working it evenly through, all the way down to the ends.
 Then, from the nape of the neck where the hairline begins, work upwards through the hair.
 Make sure all of your hair is saturated with colour.

 Leave the dye on for at least 30 minutes or longer to process.
 At room temperature, 30 minutes is the average time for Manic Panic Hair Dye to process.
-Infra-red heat lamps can reduce processing time by about 5 to 7 minutes and can help towards deeper colouration.
-For resistant hair it’s advised you cover the hair with a plastic cap and leave for an hour or longer to process.
+Infra-red heat lamps can reduce the processing time by about 5 to 7 minutes and can help towards deeper colouration.
+For resistant hair, it’s advised you cover the hair with a plastic cap and leave for an hour or longer to process.

+Rinse hair with cool water, away from the face.
 No after-treatments are required with Manic Panic Hair Colour products.

 Now you know how to dye your own hair, why not head to our Hair Dye Guides to learn about how to achieve specific styles such as dip dye and rainbow hair.

 Please Note: Blue Banana hair dye information should be read alongside professional advice.
 Blue Banana makes no guarantee of validity and additional instruction should be taken from trained persons.